mebusy/notes/dev_notes/howThingsWork_1.md

 Answer: An object in motion tends to remain in motion.

 We're ready for a formal statement of the concept or principle of inertia.
-It's known as Newton's First Law of motion: An object that is free of external influences moves in a straight line and covers equal distances in equal times.
+It's known as Newton's First Law of motion: An object that is free of external forces  moves at a constant velocity (velocity is a vector).

 Skating is full of examples of Newton's First Law.

 ## Skating II

+### How Does a Skater Start, Stop, or Turn?

+Answer: A force acts on the skater and causes the skater to accelerate.